baylonp/Tyre-Anomaly-Detection/README.md

 ## Image processing

 As of now, the model works but it is not that good.
-We need to optimize it a bit.
-And we can optimize it by feeding it with better data.
+I need to optimize it a bit.
+And I can do that by feeding it with better data.
 How do we improve our data?

 Via the python image processing library I thought of enhancing a bit more the data quality, showing to the model what were the actual feature it had to be trained on.